A History of Impact from Your Generous Giving

 An immediate, pressing need in March of 2020 was to retrofit four rooms at Estes Park Health to negative pressure rooms for the inpatient ward.
 This system ensures that when a COVID-19 patient is admitted, the air in that patient’s room will not travel to the rest of the building, infecting other patients or staff.
-Estes Park Health Foundation funded this campaign with a combination of individual donations and grant money.
+Estes Park Health Foundation funded this project with a combination of individual donations and grant money.
 These four negative pressure rooms have been operable since April of 2020.
 As cases of COVID-19 rose in the Estes Valley community, senior staff identified a need to retrofit three additional rooms located in the Emergency Department to negative pressure rooms.
 This retrofit was completed in July of 2020.
 Negative pressure rooms give the staff at Estes Park Health the ability to treat COVID-19 patients here in Estes Park rather than sending them to facilities in the valley.

 In July of 2020, Estes Park Health Foundation fully funded the purchase of a COVID-19 Direct real-time RT-PCR assay testing system, which is the recommended testing method to diagnose the viral infection.
 With the implementation of this system, Estes Park Health can run eight COVID-19 tests in-house simultaneously, providing EPH physicians results in 80 minutes.
 The previous in-house test procedures allowed in-house patient samples to run one at a time and were only offered as part of a full respiratory panel, leaving all outpatient and pre-op screening samples to be transported to Children’s Hospital.
 Samples sent out had a turnaround time of up to 48 hours.
 Having the new COVID-19 test analyzer available right here at Estes Park Health gives Estes Valley residents, visitors, and staff fast and efficient results.